UoBCS/cc-tutor-docs/project-proposal-draft.md

 - cctutor.minijava : the sized-down compiler for educational purposes
 - cctutor.hooks: the event driven interface between the compiler and the visualisation framework
-- cctutor.viz.default: the default visualisation package for the compilation process
+- cctutor.viz.def: the default visualisation package for the compilation process
 - cctutor.student: the student portal (uses JavaFX as the graphics library)
 - cctutor.teacher: the teacher portal (uses JavaFX as the graphics library)

+The compilation process is the one defined in "Modern Compiler Implementation in Java" (introduction, figure 1.1).

 ## Project schedule